Preparation and Submission

 1. ORIGINAL PRINT VERSION

-You must submit an original printed version (not a photocopy) to the Registrar for certification and binding as the archival copy at the Thesis Parade.
-You can have personal copies bound by contacting Acme Bookbinding directly, at the following address: http://www.acmebook.com/bindery/thesis
+You must submit an original printed version (not a photocopy) to the Registrar for certification and binding as the archival copy.
+This is the version you will carry at the Thesis Parade.
+You may have personal copies printed and bound by contacting Acme Bookbinding directly, at the following address: http://www.acmebook.com/bindery/thesis.

-The copy of your thesis submitted to the Registrar must be presented on Perma-Dur bond paper, or 100% rag bond paper.
-You may purchase the paper from the Wheaton College Bookstore.
+The copy of your thesis submitted to the Registrar must be presented on acid-free or 100% rag bond paper.
+Acid-free paper is available for purchase from the Wheaton College Bookstore, or any office-supply store.

 The Bindery requires the following margins: Left margins -- 1 1/2”.
 All other margins -- 1” (including footnotes, graphs, illustrations, etc.)

-Your thesis advisor may suggest an appropriate style manual for the presentation of citations, chapters, etc., or consult a reference librarian.
-You may also view earlier theses in your discipline in the Archives or Wheaton’s Digital Repository.
+Consult your thesis advisor regarding the appropriate style manual for the presentation of citations, chapters, etc., in your discipline, or consult a reference liaison.
+You may also view earlier theses in your discipline in the Archives or the Wheaton Digital Repository.

-If your thesis contains illustrations, such as images, graphs, and the like, make certain that they are readable and fit entirely within the correct margins.
+If your thesis contains illustrations, such as images, data visualizations, and the like, make certain that they are readable and fit entirely within the correct margins.
 If you include digital versions of paintings, etc. taken from books or other sources, make certain that they are clear and include source citations so that the reader may refer to the original illustrations from which your copies were made.
 If you are including illustrations, graphs, charts, etc. at the end of your text, be sure those pages are numbered.
-Color prints and photocopies are fifty cents each through Office Services.
+Color printing is available on the four MFPs in the Library Atrium.
 Please consult the Archivist (extension 3712) with questions regarding inclusion of illustrations.

 6. STUDIO ART